bbq2100/super-saiyajin/README.md

 ## Summary

-With just few lines of code we have a 3 node Elasticsearch cluster deployed in Kubernetes.
-We created a Google Function which calls Elasticsearch.
+With just few lines of code we have a 3 node Elasticsearch cluster deployed in Kubernetes and we created a Google Function which calls the Elasticsearch cluster.